hjson/hjson-py/README.md

 [![Build Status](https://img.shields.io/travis/laktak/hjson-py.svg?style=flat-square)](http://travis-ci.org/laktak/hjson-py)

 Hjson, the Human JSON.
-A data format that caters to humans and helps reduce the errors they make.
+A configuration file format that caters to humans and helps reduce the errors they make.

 It supports `#`, `//` and `/**/` style comments as well as avoiding trailing/missing comma and other mistakes.
 For details and syntax see http://laktak.github.io/hjson.

-hjson-py should work on Python 2.5+ and Python 3.3+ (forked from from simplejson)
+Hjson works with Python 2.5+ and Python 3.3+ (forked from from simplejson)

 # BETA

 Please test and report bugs.

+# Installation

+`pip install hjson`

 # Usage